RafalSzczuka/angular-course-pfr/recipe-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.

+A recipe management app that allows users to add, edit, delete, browse recipes.

+It can include information about ingredients, cooking instructions, cooking times, and photos.

+In addition, the app can allow users to filter recipes by category (e.g. breakfast, dinner, dessert), and also allow users to search for favorite dishes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.